OLIVE: Oblivious Federated Learning on Trusted Execution Environment against the risk of sparsification: Related works

-\textbf{FL with TEE.} FL with TEE is a promising direction for efficient and secure FL.
-In addition to confidentiality on gradients, it can provide remote program integrity and verifiability by \textit{remote attestation}.
-Recently, multiple proposals have been made to use TEE in FL \cite{mo2021ppfl, zhang2021shufflefl, 10.1145/3477114.3488765, zhang2021citadel, flatee2021}.
-PPFL \cite{mo2021ppfl} uses TEE to hide the parameters to prevent semi-honest client and server attacks on the global model.
-However, side channel attacks are not covered.
-In \cite{zhang2021shufflefl} and \cite{10.1145/3477114.3488765}, using multiple servers, the gradient aggregation step is hierarchical and/or partitioned so that the gradient information can only be partially observed by each server.
-Their assumption is the reconstruction attack based on raw gradient information, where gradient leakage of less than 80\% is acceptable.
-Our attack is based on gradient index information, and the goal is label inference \cite{wainakh2022user}; hence, the analysis and solution are completely different.
-Furthermore, our proposed method is more practical since we require only one server and one TEE, compared to their method of distributed processing, which assumes multiple non-colluding servers with TEEs.
-Flatee \cite{flatee2021} is similar to \method in that it uses TEE and DP to learn FL. \cite{flatee2021} mentions server-side obliviousness, but does not provide any solutions for side channel resistance to gradient index leakage.
-Our study includes the analysis of access patterns in FL's aggregation procedure and the design and demonstration of attack methods to thoroughly motivate our defenses in addition to the specific solutions which leads to stronger security than any other methods in FL running on a single central TEE.
+\textbf{FL with TEE.} Using TEE in FL is a promising approach \cite{mo2021ppfl, zhang2021shufflefl, 10.1145/3477114.3488765, zhang2021citadel, flatee2021} in this context.
+In addition to the confidentiality of gradients (i.e., SA functionality), TEE provides remote program integrity and verifiability via \textit{remote attestation}.
+The major difference from centralized ML using TEE \cite{ohrimenko2016oblivious, hunt2018chiron} is that the training data are not shared to the server and they are not centralized in the latter case, which can be critical because of privacy or contractual/regulatory reasons or for practical reasons, i.e., big and fast data at multiple edges.
+It is also important to outsource heavy computations required for ML training from TEE's limited computational resources to external clients.
+PPFL \cite{mo2021ppfl} uses a TEE to hide parameters to prevent semi-honest client and server attacks on a global model.
+Citadel \cite{zhang2021citadel} addressed the important goal of making the design of models confidential in collaborative ML using TEE.
+However, side-channel attacks were not covered.
+In \cite{zhang2021shufflefl} and \cite{10.1145/3477114.3488765}, the gradient aggregation step was taken to be hierarchical and/or partitioned using multiple servers such that the gradient information could only be partially observed by each server.
+The authors assumed reconstruction attack and that a gradient leakage of less than 80\% was acceptable, which differs from our assumption completely.
+In this study, the attack is based only on the gradient index information, and the goal is label inference.
+Further, our proposed defense is more practical since we require only one server and one TEE, compared to the aforementioned method of distributed processing, which assumes multiple non-colluding servers with TEEs.
+Flatee \cite{flatee2021} used TEE and DP in FL. \cite{flatee2021} mentioned server-side obliviousness, but did not provide any analysis and solution for the leakages via side-channels.
+Our study includes an analysis of access patterns in the aggregation procedure of FL and the design and demonstration of attack methods to motivate our defenses thoroughly in addition to specific solutions that lead to stronger security than any other method in FL on a single central TEE.